How to Increase Metabolism Without Exercise

 Avoid Processed Carbs: These empty calories not only leave you feeling hungry again soon after, but also send signals to your body to start storing fat.
 If you decide to have some chips or candy pair it with something spicy to keep your metabolism in fat burning mode.

 Those don’t sound so hard, do they?
 After all, who could argue with more chocolate or sleep?
-Don’t forget to pin this so you can refer back to it later!! :))
+Don’t forget to pin this so you can refer back to it later when you need more tips on how to increase metabolism without exercise!! :))